basakritu/basakritu/README.md

 ---

 ## 🧪 About Me
-I’m passionate about applying machine learning and artificial intelligence in healthcare, with a strong focus on medical image segmentation, radiomics, and predictive modeling.
+I’m passionate about applying machine learning and artificial intelligence in healthcare, with a strong focus on medical image segmentation, predictive modeling, and topological data analysis.
 My work involves multimodal data analysis, radiomic feature engineering, and developing robust ML pipelines for clinical decision support.

 ---